crncck/Design-Patterns-Swift/ObserverPattern/README.md

-Those are the three methods that the Observable protocol provides.
+Those are the three methods that the Subject protocol provides.
 We add a new observer to our observers array with registerObserver function.
 We can also remove an observer with removeObserver method.
 The notifyObserver method notifies each observer of the Subject when a change occurs.

 ```swift
 func registerObserver(observer: Observer) {